liyanse/Analytyics-Engineer/SQL/Netflix Titles/README.md

 How many Directors of shows are missing from the dataset

 1920 rows are empty in the Director's column.
-They were either left blank or the data wasnot accessible
+They were either left blank or the data was not accessible

+3. Question 4

+Who are the most prolific producers of Netflix shows?

+     - Raúl Campos, Jan Suter with 18 movie titles
+    - Marcus Raboy with 14 movie titles
+    - Jay Karas with 13 movie titles
+    - Jay Chapman with 12 movie titles
+    - Martin Scorsese with 9 movie titles
+    - Steven Spielberg with 9 movie titles